Maintenance of Public Order at Library Facilities

 The Half Hollow Hills Community Library ("Library") is charted by the Education Department of the State of New York to, among other things, meet the educational, cultural and recreational needs of the community.
 In order to best meet those needs, the following rules, regulations, and procedures are enacted by the Board of Trustees for the purpose of maintaining public order in and upon Library grounds by all library patrons, visitors, and employees, as well as other licensees and invitees.

+II.
 Conditional Permission for Use of Library Facilities

 As a condition for the use of Library premises, all those who enter in and upon Library grounds agree that they shall be subject to these rules and regulations.
 Failure to comply with the same shall constitute grounds for the immediate ejection and revocation of Library privileges.

+III.
 Purpose of Use of Library Facilities

 While in or upon Library grounds, patrons use shall be limited to those traditionally associated with a public library.
 Those include, but are not limited to, reading, studying, selecting, returning and borrowing Library materials, use of public-appropriate Library equipment, and attendance of educational, cultural and entertainment conferences, meetings, programs and concerts, authorized or conducted by the Board of Trustees or other Library personnel.
-Any use by a patron not consistent with that of a public library is prohibited, and may result in the revocation of Library privileges.
+Any use by a patron not consistent with that of a public library is prohibited and may result in the revocation of Library privileges.

+IV.
 Public Behavior Rules and Regulations

 2. No partisan political campaign events on Library property.